 Are Fantasy Sports Luck- or Skill-Based?

-There has long been debate about whether fantasy sports is more luck-driven or skill-driven.
+There has long been debate about whether fantasy sports are more luck-based or skill-based.
 This debate has caused daily fantasy to run into legal trouble in some states where it has been considered gambling by courts and thus requiring regulation by the law.
-On the other side of things, however, a recent study from MIT suggests that most fantasy sports is indeed more skill based.
+On the other side of things, however, a recent study from MIT suggests that most fantasy sports are indeed more skill-based.